Lifespan: Up to 200 years.

 Sun: Full sun.

-Water once established: Once every month or two.
-Too much water
+Water once established: Deep water once every month or two.
+Too much water results in

 Do you have additional information or a different